-2.3.5 Removal of the entire berm
+2.3.5 Removal of the Entire Berm

-Near test well #10 is a stone-lined water well used during the historic ranching era.
+A stone-lined water well used during the historic ranching era is located near test well #10.
 Removing the berm between the road and the historic water well could jeopardize the well and would be in conflict with other Park management goals.